When I gaze into your eyes

 and give me a branch of cypress.

-I wake up, and the branch is gone
+I wake up, and the branch

 and I have forgotten the word.